Read on for more to explore on a family break in the Dolmen County.

 Less than 10 minutes away, Oak Park Forest Park’s colour-coded walkways are perfect for families of all ages and abilities, whether you’ve got an hour or an afternoon to wile away on your visit to Carlow.
 Let the kids run free at the grassy open spaces as you enjoy the lakeside views before strolling through the mixed-species woodland with its vast collection of flora, for a fun nature walk.
 Ducks are known to wander from the lake into the woods, and you may spot the wild game birds on the islands.

 Connect with breathtaking nature, get in touch with our prehistoric history and even discover your inner chocolatier on a short break with the family to Carlow.
-The only question left is when you’re booking your trip.
+Check out our Carlow destination page and give the kids a family holiday that they’ll never forget.